pwyf/ati/2018/agencies/australia-dfat.md

 ---

-Australia-DFAT remains in the fair category.
+The Department of Foreign Affairs and Trade of Australia (Australia-DFAT) remains in the fair category.

 On organisational and planning, information is made available on all indicators but only the annual report is published in the IATI standard.
 Within the project attributes component, all indicators are published in the IATI format, barring sub-national location.
 Sub-national location information is sometimes published in other formats.